Giu989/Mathematica-mercury-precession/README.md

 Stage 2: Add other planets to the orbit
 Stage 3: Model the effect of the planets on Mercury Stage 4: Change mass/etc of planets to see if it changes anything Stage 5: Maybe add relativty?
-We'll discuss afterwards
+We'll discuss afterwards.